Returning to Activity, Physical Therapy, and Neuromuscular Fatigue

 2. The jumping biomechanics was monitored throughout this entire fatigue protocol with the randomized jumping tasks.

 Clinically, I have not seen the application of fatigue protocols consistently.
 A true fatigue protocol will take time.
-Take following studies for example:
+Take the following studies for example:

 1. Repeated sets of 8 squats to 90 degrees of knee flexion followed by 3 dynamic jumps until the participant cannot perform the squats to 90 degrees or requires assistance (Thomas)

-2. 25 squats (to 60 degrees knee flexion) per minute in time with a metronome with a loaded barbell (30% of the participant’s body weight) until the participants falls 4 squats behind or fails at 2 consecutive squats (Frank)
+2. 25 squats (to 60 degrees knee flexion) per minute in time with a metronome with a loaded barbell (30% of the participant’s body weight) until the participant falls 4 squats behind or fails at 2 consecutive squats (Frank)

 3. 3 single leg squats followed by random jump protocol until 3 squats in a row could not be completed without assistance

-When I performed the two of the protocols, the first took over 20 minutes because the jumps gave me a rest break.
-The limited motion requires of the second was significantly easier and once again took time to cause fatigue.
+When I performed the two protocols, the first took over 20 minutes because the jumps gave me a rest break.
+The limited motion required of the second was significantly easier and once again took time to cause fatigue.
 So this is hard to accomplish if the clinic is not set up for it.
 Our knee group accounts for this by constantly testing motor control along with fatiguing activity throughout training.
 We now will also separate fatigue with controlled anaerobic exercises followed by 2D biomechanics testing.

 The change in motor control is expected with fatigue.
 Unfortunately, the tendency to develop visual dominance requires central motor planning.
 Therefore, this reduction in performance may be the result of this central nervous system change as well.
-It makes me wonder if initiating a disrupting exercise like blindfolded balance, blindfolded step down, stroboscopic glasses with cutting and running will break this pattern resulting in improved performance during a fatigued state.
+It makes me wonder if initiating a disrupting exercise like blindfolded balance, blindfolded step-down, or stroboscopic glasses with cutting and running will break this pattern resulting in improved performance during a fatigued state.

 In order to adequately test an athlete that wants to go back to soccer or basketball, a test has to be done under fatigued conditions.
 If variables like contact noise, limited knee flexion or knee valgus become worse during landing, then this athlete is not ready for play.
 You can try to make the argument that they are ready, but really it is just going to be a matter of time before they return because of another tear.